 Eine gute Schlafhaltung schützt Ihren Rücken

-3 tips for better sleep
+3 tips to help you sleep better

-A good sleeping position protects your back.
+A good sleeping posture protects your back

 Here are some tips to help you sleep better:

-1. Selection of a mattress
+1. Choosing a mattress

 2. The right pillow